lineofflight/peddler/README.md

 [Read the client API methods.][sellers-api]

 ### Subscriptions

+The Amazon MWS Subscriptions API enables you to subscribe to receive notifications that are relevant to your business with Amazon.
+With the operations in the Subscriptions API section, you can register to receive important information from Amazon without having to poll the Amazon MWS service.
+Instead, the information is sent directly to you when an event occurs to which you are subscribed.

 While this API is not implemented yet, you may still use the raw client like so: